 As is often the case in a small town, Fort White doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Fort White is quite a bit lower than the national average among all cities of 21.84%: just 10.20% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fort White with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.23% of people over 25 have a bachelor's degree or advanced degree.

 Fort White is a very ethnically-diverse town.
 The people who call Fort White home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort White residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort White include German, Italian, English, and African.
+Important ancestries of people in Fort White include Irish, Italian, English, and Scottish.

 The most common language spoken in Fort White is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Scandinavian languages and Spanish.